yegor256/0pdd/README.md

   - pdd
   - bug
 ```

+Section `max_issues` allows you to limit the number of issues created from the puzzles in your code - in the example above, each time the appropriate push event is sent to your webhook 10 issues will be created regardless of the number of puzzles found in the code.
+The maximum value allowed for `max_issues` is `99`.

 Section `errors` allows you to specify a list of email addresses which will
 receive notifications when PDD processing fails for your repo.
 It's